Alims-Repo/FlowTab-CMP/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please read our [Contributing Guide](CONTRIBUTING.md) for more details.
+Please read our [Contributing Guide](https://github.com/Alims-Repo/FlowTab-CMP/blob/main/CONTRIBUTING.md) for more details.

 ---

 ## 📄 License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/Alims-Repo/FlowTab-CMP/blob/main/LICENSE) file for details.

 ```
-Copyright 2024 Alim
+Copyright 2025 Alim

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.